UK CBI February retail sales index weakest since September

-LONDON Retail sales rose this month compared to a year ago at the slowest pace since September, a survey by the Confederation of British Industry showed on Tuesday.
+LONDON British retail sales rose this month compared to a year ago at the slowest pace since September, a survey by the Confederation of British Industry showed on Tuesday.

 The reported sales balance in CBI's monthly distributive trades survey dropped to +8 versus economists' forecasts of a dip to +16.